Hunt Family Ancestry

 Charleston fell to the British on 12 May 1780 and loyalists from other areas came there.
 The following are all the records I have found for Mattherson Hunt as a loyalist and they appear to be all the same person with the possible exception of the Camden Militia.
 Mathewson's first militia unit also lists Jonas Bedford.
 After that Jonas is listed as a refugee.
 The Camden Militia unit could be a different person as the dates overlap with the North Carolina Militia but there are several people in both lists who served first in Camden Nov-Dec then North Carolina.
 Matterson's entry does not say Camden is just Nov-Dec but if so all the dates make sense for one person.
 Otherwise there are two with one appearing no where else but the Camden Militia.
 They appeared to physically reside on James Island.
 I am unsure how many thousands of refugees but there were a lot.

 They paid the militia units through the end of Dec even if they were evacuated before.
 During these last few months, refugees could go a number of places such as Nova Scotia, Jamaica, England, and St. Augustine.
 It is unknown if the Hunt family had a choice but Matterson's militia commander organized a group to go to Nova Scotia.
-But the Hunts went to St. Augustine and eventually from there to Nova Scotia.
+But the Hunts went to St. Augustine first and eventually from there to Nova Scotia.

 British Goverment House St. Augustine